bradybhalla/dotfiles/README.md

 # dotfiles

 A few of my more important dotfiles.
-Meant for use with zsh.
-If not using homebrew to install command line tools, some paths in .zshrc may need to be changed.
+Meant for use with zsh on MacOS.
+If not using homebrew to install command line tools, some paths in .zshrc will need to be changed.

 ## Setup
 ### 1. dotfiles